 - Melt the almond bark or candy melts in a microwave oven or in the top of a double boiler over simmering water as directed on the package.

 - Dip each sandwich cookie in the melted chocolate or almond bark.
 With a fork, lift the cookie out and shake gently to let the excess drip off.
 Place the cookies on the wax paper-lined pan.

 - Before the chocolate sets, sprinkle the treats with colorful decorating sugar or candy sprinkles.
 Refrigerate until firm.

 - Store in a cool place in an airtight container for up to one week.

 - Replace the creamy peanut butter with chunky peanut butter.

-- To make homemade dipping chocolate, melt 2 cups of miniature chocolate chips and 2 tablespoons of vegetable shortening in a double boiler over very warm water.
+- To make homemade dipping chocolate, melt 3 cups of chocolate chips with 3 tablespoons of vegetable shortening in a double boiler over very warm water.
 Stir to blend.
 Make sure you do not get even a drop of water or liquid in the chocolate.
 Dip the assembled Ritz treats in the melted chocolate and set on the wax paper-lined pan.
 Decorate as desired.

 - Christmas Treats: Use red, green, and white sprinkles.

 - Easter Treats: Use pastels — yellow, lavender, pink, light green, etc.